Poland

 Legislation:

-Explicit ban/strict regulation on advertising of unregulated operators
+Explicit ban/strict regulation on advertising by unregulated operators

 High